jjvanzon/JJs-Reference-Architecture/patterns/doc-only-members.md

 <img alt="Tooltip with comment shows while hovering method name" src="xml-doc-comment-tooltip.png" width="350" />

-You can add them to your own code, so instant documentation pops up while you program.
+You can add them to your own code, so `IntelliSense` pops up while you program.

 Take this example method: